wj198414/HighDispersionCoronagraphy/README.md

 - template_type determines if the planet spectrum is reflection or thermal.
 In the case of reflection, st_template_spec_path is used; in the case of thermal, template_path_thermal is used to generate planet spectrum.

 For young self luminous planets, please choose template_type "thermal".
 For the spectrum that includes all species, one would directly use phoenix spectrum, e.g., lte012-3.5-0.0a+0.0.BT-Settl.fits; for a spectrum that includes only one molecular species, one can use, e.g., HR8799_H2O.fits, or HR8799_CO.fits or HR8799_CH4.fits.
+We use the prefix HR8799 because the system is the architype of directly-imaged exoplanets and the template spectra are generated based on properties of HR 8799 c.
 These fits files are included in the repository.

-1, For young self luminous planets, we use template_type "thermal".
-2, pl_template_spec_path is the fits file that are used to generate observed spectrum.
-3, template_path_thermal is the fits file that stores the template spectrum in cross correlation.
-You can also use, e.g, HR8799_H2O.fits, or HR8799_CO.fits or HR8799_CH4.fits
-4, all fits file should follow the PHENOEX spectrum format.
-That is, for any new fits file used by the code, it has to use the PHENOEX spectrum spectrum (e.g., lte012-3.5-0.0a+0.0.BT-Settl.fits) as a template and replace the wavelength and flux information within.
+For future space missions in search of reflection light from rocky planets, please choose template_type "reflection".

 There are large files that I cannot upload to Github, i.e., a folder named *modern_cube_zodi_dir*, the path of which can be set up in the .init file.
 The folder can be can be downloaded [here](https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/wang_12220_osu_edu/EtUnbK-4Yz9KsEWCiEQpc7AB0SAyeUMzVbhk6nJERq2-aw?e=ZAbohR):